AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

    8. Memory Interfacing
    9. Rotary Encoder and LCD interfacing
 ## 12. Exercise
+   1. Write a progrm for 8-bit updown counter using pushbutton and a counter switch which controls count direction (i.e. up counter = LOW, down counter = HIGH).
-   1. Write a program for moving digits unidirectionally using 8 7-segment display module
+   2. Write a program for moving digits unidirectionally using 8 7-segment display module
-   2. Write a program reading 4 ADC inputs.
+   3. Write a program reading 4 ADC inputs.
 Use multiple channel ADC
-   3. Write a program that for blinking 60 second counter and reading ADC input
+   4. Write a program that for blinking 60 second counter and reading ADC input
-   4. Write a program for generating three different signals using multi-channel timers
+   5. Write a program for generating three different signals using multi-channel timers
-   5. Write a program for controlling voltage ranging from 10v to 220v.
+   6. Write a program for controlling voltage ranging from 10v to 220v.
 Use PWM
-   6. Write a program to transmit messages with time period based on user selection.
+   7. Write a program to transmit messages with time period based on user selection.
-   7. Design a Daisy-Chain setup for SPI communication interface.
+   8. Design a Daisy-Chain setup for SPI communication interface.
-   8. Write a program for interfacing two LCD display and two 4 digit 7-Segment display using I2C.
+   9. Write a program for interfacing two LCD display and two 4 digit 7-Segment display using I2C.
-   9. Write a program for data transmission from Bluepill memory to System using USB.
+   10. Write a program for data transmission from Bluepill memory to System using USB.
-   10. Write a program for CAN based Memory interfacing with multiple memory ICs.
+   11. Write a program for CAN based Memory interfacing with multiple memory ICs.